-- You decided that paying for a 3rd party email service is not worth the cost.
+3. You decided that paying for a 3rd party email service is not worth the cost.
 So you decide to forgo all list building efforts.
 Because, after all – your list is your business.
 And without a list, you have no business.
-But somehow the $19 dollars a month for your Audience List is still too expensive (Audience List pays me to promote.
+But somehow the $19 dollars a month for your Audience List is still too expensive (Aweber pays me to promote.
 But there are others, like Mail Chimp and Constant Contact and Vertical Response.)

 Obviously, I am taking on a satirical tone.
 But it’s for your own good.
 Working with several filmmaker clients, I see a lot of websites that look awesome.
 But they do nothing to entice someone to click the BUY NOW button.

 Speaking of the BUY NOW button, every serious filmmaker should check out The Indie Producer’s Guide To Modern Movie Distribution.
 It costs less than a dinner and a movie, but it provides over a half-decade of movie marketing information.
-(OK.
-I’m biased.
-But it took me a long time to create it.
-And I think it’s totally valuable!)
-To find out more about film distribution guide, click this link.
+To find out more about film distribution guide, click here.